-Within the Project area, flooding associated with Hurricane Sandy was attributable to five primary factors:
+Within the Project area, flooding associated with Hurricane Sandy was attributable to five primary

-- Development of wetlands and low lying areas: Development in wetlands and areas that would have served as natural drainage reduced the ability for the landscape to absorb storm and flood waters, increasing the vulnerability of homes and infrastructure; - 22 2.
-Inadequate stormwater management: Storm drain systems are inadequate or nonexistent 23 in many areas.
-Flooding from stormwater, either through surge or backwater inundation, 24 was exacerbated at high tide when tide gates in existing outfalls were closed to prevent 25 tidal water from flowing back into the system; - Inadequate coastal flood protection: Discontinuous natural and manmade coastal protection systems along the shoreline of the community exposed coastal areas to storm surges; - 4.
-The confluence of unique circumstances described above: a large storm making landfall during a spring tide on a northwesterly path through the New York Bight; and
+- 2. Inadequate stormwater management: Storm drain systems are inadequate or nonexistent in many areas.
+Flooding from stormwater, either through surge or backwater inundation, was exacerbated at high tide when tide gates in existing outfalls were closed to prevent tidal water from flowing back into the system; - 3.
+Inadequate coastal flood protection: Discontinuous natural and manmade coastal protection systems along the shoreline of the community exposed coastal areas to storm surges;

-- 5. Sea level change: Storm surge and stormwater impacts were amplified by the approximate 1.5-foot rise in sea level that has occurred since 1821 (NYRCR 2014). - 2 3
+- 4. The confluence of unique circumstances described above: a large storm making landfall during a spring tide on a northwesterly path through the New York Bight; and - 5.
+Sea level change: Storm surge and stormwater impacts were amplified by the approximate 1.5-foot rise in sea level that has occurred since 1821 (NYRCR 2014).

-4 As discussed in this EIS, these factors were all considerations in developing the Project to 5 manage the risk of damages from hurricane and storm surge flooding.
+As discussed in this EIS, these factors were all considerations in developing the Project to manage the risk of damages from hurricane and storm surge flooding.

-- A total of 121,000 electric customers on Staten Island, or about 70% of customers on the Island, were without power following Hurricane Sandy due to substation damage and downed overhead lines, affecting residential customers, businesses and the two hospitals on the east and south shores.
+A total of 121,000 electric customers on Staten Island, or about 70% of customers on the Island, were without power following Hurricane Sandy due to substation damage and downed overhead lines, affecting residential customers, businesses and the two hospitals on the east and south shores.
 Electric outages persisted for weeks and, in some cases months, in the areas most impacted by Hurricane Sandy on the Island.
-The Oakwood Beach WWTP, serving nearly 250,000 residents on Staten Island, was completely inundated, damaging many of the facility's electrical equipment (NYRCR 2014) which contributed to \$3.4M in FEMA flood claims. - 14
+The Oakwood Beach WWTP, serving nearly 250,000 residents on Staten Island, was completely inundated, damaging many of the facility's electrical equipment (NYRCR 2014) which contributed to \$3.4M in FEMA flood claims.

-As of October 15, 2013, approximately \$8 billion in National Flood Insurance Program (NFIP) payments have been made to policy holders to account for the damages from Hurricane Sandy (USACE 2015).
+As of October 15, 2013, approximately \$8 billion in National Flood Insurance Program (NFIP) payments have been made to policy holders to account for the damages from Hurricane Sandy (USACE 2016).

-19 December 1992 Nor'easter.
+December 1992 Nor'easter.
 During this storm, flood levels ranged from 8.4 to 10.6 feet NGVD29 between Fort Wadsworth and Miller Field.
 Nearly 2,000 structures within this area are at ground elevations at or below the average elevation of floodwaters recorded during this event.
 The December 1992 storm caused the partial collapse of 22 bungalows at Cedar Grove Beach.
-Since that time, 26 bungalows at the western end of the beach have been demolished by New York City, and a dune was constructed in their place (USACE 2015).
+Since that time, 26 bungalows at the western end of the beach have been demolished by New York City, and a dune was constructed in their place (USACE 2016).

-26 At Oakwood Beach the earthen berm, located on New York City property, was breached in the 1992 storm.
-This occurred at Kissam Avenue, creating a breach in the dune up to 175 yards 27 wide.
-In addition, prior to the completion of the USACE project in 1999, the Oakwood Beach 28 29 area was open on its western flank to the low lands around the wastewater treatment plant and NYC's Great Kills Park.
-Large areas along Fox Lane and Kissam Avenue were flooded with 30 depths up to 5 feet.
-Remedial action has been planned and implemented by local authorities to 31 remove debris in the watercourse, repair the sewer system and reconstruct the dune.
-As 32 previously described, a short-term plan of coastal risk management was implemented to protect 33 Oakwood Beach residents from inundation from the western flanked area.
-As a result of this 34 storm, 225 flood claims totaling almost \$2 million were paid out from the NFIP (USACE 35 2015).
-36
+At Oakwood Beach the earthen berm, located on New York City property, was breached in the 1992 storm.
+This occurred at Kissam Avenue, creating a breach in the dune up to 175 yards wide.
+In addition, prior to the completion of the USACE project in 1999, the Oakwood Beach area was open on its western flank to the low lands around the wastewater treatment plant and NYC's Great Kills Park.
+Large areas along Fox Lane and Kissam Avenue were flooded with depths up to 5 feet.
+Remedial action has been planned and implemented by local authorities to remove debris in the watercourse, repair the sewer system and reconstruct the dune.
+As previously described, a short-term plan of coastal risk management was implemented to protect Oakwood Beach residents from inundation from the western flanked area.
+As a result of this storm, 225 flood claims totaling almost \$2 million were paid out from the NFIP (USACE 2016).